Jeremy-Benik/Jeremy-Benik/README.md

 My name is Jeremy Benik.
 I am a research scientist at Bay Area Environmental Research Institute.
 Previously, I was a graduate research assistant at San Jose State University in the meteorology department in the Wildfire Interdisciplinary Research Center (WIRC https://www.sjsu.edu/wildfire/index.php) where I worked in the wildfire modeling department under Dr. Adam Kochanski.
 I received my Bachelors of Science in Atmospheric Science from the University of Nevada, Reno.
 I also received two minors in Mathematics and Geography.

-Currently, my language of choice is Python, but I also use MATLAB quite a bit and I'm learning LaTeX, fortran, C++, and javascript.
+Currently, my language of choice is Python, but I also use MATLAB and LaTeX quite a bit and I'm learning Fortran, C++, and javascript.

 If you need to reach me (serious inquiries only), please email me at: Jeremy.Benik@SJSU.edu and allow a few business days for me to respond.